Long Term Care

 LONG TERM CARE INSURANCE

-Long term care insurance pays a daily or monthly benefit for medical or non-medical (custodial) care.
-This is care that you can receive while at home, in a nursing facility or in a hospital.
+Long term care insurance pays a daily or monthly benefit for medical or non-medical (custodial) care you receive while at home, in a nursing facility or in a hospital.
 Most long term insurance plans will pay you a benefit, if you’re unable to perform some of the basics of activities of daily living (ADLs) such as dressing, bathing, toileting, continence, transferring (getting in and out of a bed or a chair), walking and eating or if you’re cognitively impaired.

-This insurance is really about giving you (or in the case of mental impairment- your family) control over your care.
+Long term care insurance is really about giving you (or in the case of mental impairment- your family) control over your care.
 Long term care insurance is about giving you options, freedom, and dignity.
-It keeps you in control of the most important decisions concerning your life .
+It keeps you in control of the most important decisions concerning your life.
 For example, you may decide to receive care ‘at home’ instead of sharing a room at some distant facility.
-It gives you options so that you get to decide who cares for you and you will get to decide when you want to move to a nursing home.
-It may also help to determine which nursing home you go to.
+You decide who cares for you.
+You decide when you want to move to a nursing home.
+You decide which nursing home.